hitoshi-watase/sercrod/docs/reference/directives/input.md

 - `*input` and `n-input` are aliases; choose one style and use it consistently.
 - `*input` is designed for `<input>`, `<textarea>`, and `<select>`.
-- The bound expression is treated as an assignment target; Nablla will attempt to create missing intermediate objects when necessary.
+- The bound expression is treated as an assignment target; Sercrod will attempt to create missing intermediate objects when necessary.
 - `*lazy` and `*eager` are optional helpers for tuning update timing; they do not change the core binding semantics.
 - IME composition is respected for text-like fields, so partial compositions do not repeatedly overwrite data.
-- As with other directives, `*input` follows Nablla’s general rules for expressions, filters, and scope resolution; there are no special restrictions on combining it with other directives on the same element, as long as the result is still a well-formed form control.
+- As with other directives, `*input` follows Sercrod’s general rules for expressions, filters, and scope resolution; there are no special restrictions on combining it with other directives on the same element, as long as the result is still a well-formed form control.